Fully Supported Katy Trail Cycling Vacation

 After dining at the historic Old Dutch Tavern, you can take a stroll along the riverfront to take in the views, stop at the visitor center, or get a photo of the red caboose that sits along the riverfront.
 There are also some shops and spots to stop in for a drink.

-Fun Fact: Daniel Boone died in Defiance, Missouri, not far from the Katy Trail.
+FUN FACT: Daniel Boone died in Defiance, Missouri, not far from the Katy Trail.
 However it is uncertain whether he is buried in Defiance or back in his home state of Kentucky.

 event slider image